City-of-Helsinki/bestpractice/bestpractice-outline.md

    * Store passwords with argon2i, or bcrypt for legacy (argon2 is better against FPGAs) — PBKDF2 and SHA256 are too easy to crack on 32bit GPUs, SHA512 on 64bit GPUs, and scrypt requires too much resources on multi user machines and has TMTOs
+   * Be sure that your random source is appropriate for cryptography, when necessary (most aren't, and are instead fast, physically random or have some other goals)
 * Coding
    * Used languages, libs and frameworks
       * Python, ES7